 The Perfect Whole30 Breakfast

 I started making this Whole30 Breakfast Chia Pudding while doing the Whole30 last year.
-I actually didn’t turn to this because I was tired of eggs- it was more of a time issue!
-I was back at work with an infant at home, and giving up my morning playing with him and getting him dressed to take the time to scramble eggs just wasn’t going to happen!
+It was not because I was tired of eggs- it was more of a time issue!
+Being back at work with an infant at home, scrambled eggs weren’t going to happen!

 If you’re not doing the Whole30 or on a Paleo diet, you can also try these overnight oats recipes that use chia seeds – try my basic Overnight Chia and Oats, or this delicious Brownie Batter Chia and Oats.